st3v3y/veggie-list/README.md

 ## What's inside?

 This repo contains an implementation of a test app based on sveltekit and nestjs.
 Both, the sveltekit app and the nestjs API are apps of a turborepo monorepo.
 To communicate with a MySQL database, I use prisma.
+To write less CSS code I used the fantastic toll n

 ## Why?